 Small business owners may be violating employment laws even as they are just trying to be good employers by being lenient and kind.
 Many of the problems arise from the fact that state laws vary enormously.
 But some of these mistakes are universal and are often prohibited by federal law.

-Most small business owners aren’t lawyers and probably don’t have enough time to keep up with constantly changing small business employment laws.
+Most small business owners aren’t lawyers and probably don’t know about the list of employment laws and also don’t have enough time to keep up with constantly changing employment laws for small businesses.
 Calling on an attorney to stay updated can be complicated, too.
 Still, it’s important for you to take the time to educate yourself so that you can keep your workers safe and happy.
 Here are a few of the ways companies often get in trouble with the law.

 Don’t be fooled because Federal law doesn’t require this or that.
 While federal law doesn’t require employees to be given lunch or coffee breaks, certain states require that non-exempt employees get 30-minute lunch breaks, plus breaks for hours worked during the day.
 Laws even stipulate when the break must be given.
 In some states, a meal break must be provided no later than the end of the employee’s fifth hour of work.
 So giving employees the option of skipping lunch to get out of work early is a law-breaker.

 Terminating employees for taking a leave of absence is illegal.
 The law protects employees from being fired for taking family or medical leave, military leave or for serving on jury duty.

 Giving employees loans and deducting repayments from their pay checks is also problematic.
 Most states don’t permit employers to deduct anything other than pay and benefits from employee paychecks.
 Instead, have the employee sign a promissory note with the oversight of a lawyer and arrange a regular schedule of repayments.